TeshShin/TeshShin/README.md

 | **Education** | 2019.
 3 ~ present | Department of Software Convergence<br>Track of Game Contents | **KyungHee University** |

 - 👋 Hi, I’m @shintom1222
-- 👀 I’m interested in Web, C, C#, C++, Unity, Unreal Engine.
+- 👀 I’m interested in C#, C++, Unity, Unreal Engine.
 - 🌱 I’m currently learning overall understanding of C++ and computer graphics using opengl
 - 💞️ I’m looking to collaborate on making some game.
 - 📫 How to reach me?
 Send e-mail to shintom1222@gmail.com